IntuitiveHarmony/buttonLED/readme.md

 <br>

-On jobs that had more of a complicated setup we would typically use a [Taco Zone Valve Contoller](https://www.tacocomfort.com/product/zone-valve-controls/) to help simplify the circuits we would need to build.
-While setting up the termostats and pumps I used to think about the logic inside of these controllers.
+On jobs that had more of a complicated setup we would typically use a [Taco Zone Valve Controller](https://www.tacocomfort.com/product/zone-valve-controls/) to help simplify the circuits we would need to build.
+While setting up the thermostats and pumps I used to think about the logic inside of these controllers.
 Now, as I mess with the arduino I am starting to understand how the logic actually may have worked.

 <img src="media/tacoContoller.png" style="width: 55%; max-width: 40em" alt="Taco Schematic">